opil/documentation/docs/develop/RAN/opil_api_ran.md

 ## Other services

 All of the previosuly presented calls are derived from Orion Context Broker APIs, that are documented in [here](https://fiware-orion.readthedocs.io/en/master/user/walkthrough_apiv2/index.html#query-entity).
-It is possible to take advantage of all the methods that are listed in the documentation availabe at the provided link.
+It is possible to take advantage of all the methods that are listed in the documentation available at the provided link.